josephsmithberger/XogotDocs/Documentation.docc/Releases/AppStore.md

 # Releases

+## 1.4.12 (3364)

+* Support for External Displays: while you can move windows manually into the external display with Stage Manager, we now support explict support for running your game on an external display, without having to manually manage the windows yourself.
+This pairs great with an external controller.

+* Remote Scene View: you can now toggle on/off individual nodes and these will show hide the nodes in the running game.

+* 2-taps on the surface will trigger an undo operation, and 3-taps on the surface will trigger a redo operation.

+* When running, Godot by default will open the "Output" panel, which works great on iPad, but on iPhone it covers too much of the screen.
+We exposed the underlying setting now in the Xogot settings, so you can configure it to not open the output pad at startup.

+* AnimationEditor now supports negative key values.

+* Inspector: the remote debugger now supports fetching contents of a remote object when tapped on.

+* BottomBar animation: it is back in its full glory, and the animation is smooth and consistent, thank you for your patience during this rough period.

+* New Color palette toolbar item in the code editor, to insert colors in the code (Discord)

+* Various improvements to the UI on the iPhone, sidebars will now appear when pulling from the sides and dismiss as well, avoiding long trips to the action buttons at the top.

+* Autoloads are now part of the free edition.

+* Quick Open and Command Palette: they will now show image previews for any assets loaded.

+* Keyboard users: if you press the control or command key when you drop a scene node into the code editor, it will insert an '@onready' variable declaration, instead of just inserting the name.
+Implements a long-standing feature request.

+* Keyboard users: FilePad dragging gets new benefits as well, if you press the control or command key when you drop a file into the editor, instead of just inserting the path, it will insert either `preload("PATH")`, or if you drop on an empty line `const VAR = preload("PATH")`.
+Additionally, if you press shift, on Xogot 4.4, it will insert the UID reference, on Xogot 4.5, shift prevents the use of the UID.

+* XogotBeta (4.5 release): Adds support for Variants to be exported, so now you can export a Variant and change the type on the inspector.

+* You can now sort the Animation Tracks.

+* iPhone: it is now possible to scroll the tabs without triggering a reodering operation.

+* Script editing node should be visible in the inspector now for Nodes and resources.

+* Inspector gained support for typed dictionaries from Godot 4.4.

+* It is now possible to pair a device for remote debugging using pairing codes if you do not want to login.

+## 1.4.10 (3293)

+* Just a crash fix

 ## 1.4.8 (3269)

 * Faster loading of projects that do not come directly from the iPad or iPhone